cuernodegazpacho/legotrain/README.md

 _SmartTrain_.
-The corresponding module _train.py_ contains class definitions for these, as well as for auxiliary objects that are used to control the train's motors, their LED headlights (when so equipped), their hub's LED color light, report battery status, and handle events from vision sensors.
+The corresponding module _train.py_ contains class definitions for these, as well as for auxiliary objects that are used to control the train's motors, their LED headlights (when so equipped), their hub's LED color light (see below), report battery status, and handle events from vision sensors.

 Other classes exist to handle a simple train with no vision sensor, but which can optionally have LED headlights (_SimpleTrain_), and a composite train made